JZJisawesome/15Slide/CONTRIBUTING.md

 2. 15Slide headers starting with ProgramStuff.h
 3. External library headers
 4. STL and C headers (use angle brackets and "c" headers (eg. `<cstdint>` instead of `<stdint.h>`))
+5. Headers that may be enabled or disabled by _preprocessing_.

+Also put two blank lines before and after the includes.